My Favorite Docker Setup for Django Development

 automatically updates the package list and installs any necessary updates.
 Then

-which is how we’ll run our Django project.
+it installs uwsgi which is how we’ll run our Django project.

-line will copy your project, app
+The COPY line will copy your project, app, into /opt/app in your Docker

 image.
 This path is completely customizable if you have a preferred location